 Why is BIOS so important?

-• For IT professionals, BIOS provides granular control over hardware settings that can improve speed, reliability, and handle bigger bandwidth as systems grow.
+Gives IT professionals granular control over hardware settings to improve speed, reliability, and scalability.

 Learn how Peak Technology doubled its efficiency with SuperOps.
 Read Here